peez80/docker-hivemq/README.md

 Authentication
 --------------
-By default the file authentication plugin (see http://www.hivemq.com/plugin/file-authentication/) is installed in production-ready configuration and exactly one user.
+By default the file authentication plugin (see http://www.hivemq.com/plugin/file-authentication/) is installed and started.
+To disable the plugin start the docker container with `-e HIVEMQ_DISABLE_AUTH_PLUGIN=true`.

+The predefined credentials are:

 | User | Password |
 | ---- | -------- |
 | hivemq | test |

-To disable the authentication completely (e.g. for testing purposes), start the docker image with `-e HIVEMQ_DISABLE_AUTH_PLUGIN=true`
+By default the plugin is already configured in production grade as described on the plugin homepage above.
+To change the configuration file, mount (or place by Dockerfile) your own fileAuthConfiguration.properties to `/opt/hivemq-modules/fileauth/conf/fileAuthConfiguration.properties`.
+For changing the credentials you could either use the credentials file with the tool provided by the plugin or mount (or place by Dockerfile) your own credentials file to `/opt/hivemq-modules/fileauth/conf/credentials.properties`.

+If mounting one or both of these files please have in mind that they reside in the same directory.
+So if you mount the directory instead of the file itself, make sure to have both files in this dir.